Site Map

 How you Will Take Hormones

-When taking estrogen and progesterone together, your doctor may suggest one of the following schedules:
+When taking estrogen and progesterone together, your provider may suggest one of the following schedules:

 Cyclic hormone therapy is often recommended when you start menopause.